 What is Shaming?

-Another form of shame is verbally tearing down your children with sarcasm or name calling, or an exaggeration of their mistakes (such as "you're a loser" or "Mr. Pee-Pants").
-Some parents have even resorted to cutting their child's hair, or recording their children holding humiliating signs.
-Some of these actions have resulted in suicides of kids overwhelmed by shame, according to the National Post.
+Another form of shame is verbally tearing down your children with sarcasm or name-calling, or an exaggeration of their mistakes (such as "you're a loser" or "Mr. Pee-Pants").
+Some parents have even resorted to cutting their child's hair or recording their children holding humiliating signs.

 Child-Shaming: Is It a Form of Abuse?